VladyslavOliinyk/amazon-parser/README.md

 ### Amazon Best Sellers Parser & API

-This project is a comprehensive web scraping application designed to fulfill the requirements of a technical assessment for a Python Developer position.
+This project is a comprehensive web scraping application.
 It automatically scrapes product data from Amazon's Best Sellers pages, serves this data through a RESTful API built with FastAPI, and presents it on an interactive web front-end.

 #### Key Features: